codas-hep/codas-hep.github.io/content/pages/index.md

 Summary: Computational and Data Science Training for High Energy Physics
 Template: homepage

-#### The fourth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 27-31 July, 2020, at Princeton University.
+#### The fourth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) was originally planned to take place on 27-31 July, 2020, at Princeton University.
+However due to COVID-19 restrictions we unfortunately cannot organize the in-person as planned.
+We are exploring whether a virtual event can be organized in its place.

 Advanced software is a critical ingredient to scientific research.
 Training young researchers in the latest tools and techniques is an essential part of developing the skills required for a successful career both in research and in industry.